Scalable Synthesis of distributed LLM workloads through Symbolic Tensor Graphs: Motivation

+\textbf{Challenge 2: Limitations of Graph Capture from ML Frameworks.} Today ML frameworks enable the capture of pre-execution graphs, such as PyTorch's FX graph representation.
+Unfortunately, relying purely on ML frameworks to obtain workload representations is also quite restrictive.
+First, capturing a distributed workload's pre-execution graph still requires access to a real cluster.
+This also limits the degree of parallelization to the cluster size.
+Second, and more importantly, the dependency on frameworks limits the generated representations to the set of AI models and parallelization strategies that are supported by the frameworks.
+This significantly restricts co-design opportunities to existing concepts that already made it to mainstream software stacks\footnote{As an anecdotal example, while FSDP made sense conceptually when it was developed, it could not be evaluated until support was added in PyTorch.}.

-The wide range of LLM architectures and parallelization strategies makes synthetic modeling of distributed ML workloads particularly challenging. ~\autoref{tab:llm_components_categorized} summarizes commonly used model components and parallel strategies optimized for specific training or inference objectives.
-In practice, LLM developers rarely rely on a single model architecture or parallel strategy.
-Instead, they often combine multiple design components, resulting in compositional and complex workloads.
+\textbf{Challenge 3: Limitations of Manually Describing AI Workloads.} The wide range of LLM architectures and parallelization strategies makes synthetic modeling of distributed ML workloads particularly challenging. ~\autoref{tab:llm_components_categorized} summarizes commonly used model components and parallel strategies optimized for specific training or inference objectives.
+Previous efforts that have performed synthetic workload generation (such as Calculon~\cite{calculon}, MadMax~\cite{madmax}, SimAI~\cite{simai}) rely on customized templates or analytical first-order equations to describe AI workloads.
+While this approach has demonstrated promising performance analysis of distributed AI systems for realistic workloads, which was their goal, enabling arbitrary AI workload modeling was not.
+As a result, their templates are over-optimized for specific target workloads / operators and require deep understanding with the codebase for extensions.
+Moreover, their analytical nature limits the ability to capture realistic system and hardware behaviors, such as compute–communication dependencies.

-\textbf{Diverse and Rapidly Evolving Model Architectures.} Modern LLM architectures exhibit substantial diversity, significantly increasing complexity in workload modeling.
-For instance, LLaMA~\cite{llama} incorporates Group Query Attention (GQA) in its attention mechanism alongside a unique three-layer feed-forward network, differing substantially from traditional GPT architectures.
-More recent models, such as DeepSeek-R1~\cite{deepseekr1}, further increase complexity by employing MoE layers with shared experts and Multi-head Latent Attention (MLA).
+\textit{Challenge 3.1: Diverse and Rapidly Evolving Model Architectures.} Modern LLM architectures exhibit substantial diversity.
+For instance, LLaMA incorporates Group Query Attention (GQA) in its attention mechanism alongside a unique three-layer feed-forward network, differing substantially from traditional GPT architectures.
+Recent models, such as DeepSeek-R1~\cite{deepseekr1}, further increase complexity by employing MoE layers with shared experts and Multi-head Latent Attention (MLA).
 Additionally, non-transformer architectures, exemplified by Mamba~\cite{mamba}, replace conventional attention with selective state-space models.
-Emerging hybrid architectures combining transformer and state-space models, such as Zamba~\cite{zamba} and Jamba~\cite{jamba}, further compound the complexity, underscoring the difficulty of accurately and systematically capturing diverse model behaviors.
+Emerging hybrid architectures combining transformer and state-space models, such as Zamba~\cite{zamba} and Jamba~\cite{jamba}, further compound the complexity.